matthewsouther/osoberry/src/philosophy.md

 ---
 ## Osoberry School Philosophy

-Osoberry School is founded on a mission to provide meaning and wellbeing not just for the kids, but the teachers and families too.
-By focusing on the health and happiness of these three players within a school community, we provide a space to elevate the experience of everyone in our community.
+At Osoberry School we teach and lead with emotional wellbeing in mind.
+While modern life seems to always be running too quickly, Osoberry School provides a space to slow down and focus on life’s meaningful connections.
+Utilizing discoveries in mindfulness, the science of happiness, child development, and the Finnish education model, our day provides kids, teachers and families with a space to experience a balanced, meaningful life.

 ![](/assets/uploads/copy-of-untitled-design-1-.png)